terraform-ibm-modules/terraform-ibm-bare-metal-vpc/README.md

 ### Deploy Single Host

-Creates a single BareMetal Server on the provided subnet.
+Creates a single Bare Metal server on the provided subnet.

 ```hcl
 terraform {